quietui/quiet/docs/docs/burrow.md

 The web started off with multi-page applications (MPA) and then single-page applications became all the rage (SPA).
 Now the world seems split between the two patterns.

-There's something to be said about the simplicity a clean slate provides on each page load.
-For this, the maintainer recommends an MPA, as no router is provided — and the browser provides a file-based one for free!
-Consider using [Hotwire:Turbo](https://turbo.hotwired.dev/) or [View Transitions](https://caniuse.com/cross-document-view-transitions) for a SPA-like experience.
+For this purpose, the maintainer recommends an MPA, as no router is provided.
+The browser provides a file-based one for free anyways!
+Plus, there's something to be said about the simplicity of a clean slate on every page load.

+Consider using [Hotwire:Turbo](https://turbo.hotwired.dev/) or [View Transitions](https://caniuse.com/cross-document-view-transitions) for a more SPA-like experience.

 ### Managing state

-Create an _App State_ file and store in it only the data that must be global to the app.
+Create an _App State_ file and only store in it the data that must be global to the app.
 Keep all other state local.
 Anything that _doesn't_ need to be exposed outside of a burrow shouldn't be exposed outside of a burrow.

-This strict separation makes understanding, maintaining, and debugging easier since each burrow acts as an independent module, only poking through the module to interact with the _App State_.
+This strict separation makes understanding, maintaining, and debugging easier since each burrow acts as an independent module, only poking through the module barrier to interact with the _App State_.

 Use ES modules to abstract and share functionality.
-Instead of writing the same logic and copying it multiple times, consider importing it and executing it within each burrow instead of duplicating the code.
-Module data can also be shared, making it easy to reference the same objects, arrays, etc. across burrows.
+Instead of writing the same logic and copying it multiple times, consider importing it into each burrow that needs it.
+State and other objects can also be shared, making it easy to reference the same data across multiple burrows.

-### Leveraging the platform

-The simplicity of Burrow stems from it's mission to use browser APIs to provide a modern developer experience that lets you do framework-like things using less code and minimal abstractions.
+### Minimizing dependencies

-While it's possible and sometimes even necessary to import third-party modules into a burrow, each dependency comes at a cost.
+Sometimes it's necessary to import third-party dependencies into a burrow, but each dependency comes at a cost.
 As a developer, you must carefully consider that cost.
-Consider lean, laser-focused libraries over large, complex ones that try to do everything.
+Try to use lean, laser-focused libraries instead of large, complex ones that try to do everything.

-As for your own code, Burrow's philosophy encourages you to use minimal JavaScript.
-This keeps load times fast and and reactivity focused only where it needs to be for the best possible performance.
+As for your own code, Burrow's philosophy encourages minimal JavaScript.
+This keeps load times fast and reactivity focused only where it needs to be for the best possible performance.

 But again, the maintainer doesn't recommend Burrow for complex applications.
 Should you choose to swim upstream, I would love to hear about your experience regardless of how it goes.
 Feel free to post in the [public forum](https://github.com/quietui/quiet/discussions/categories/show-and-tell).